Services for Running Jobs

 X509_USER_PROXYgives the full path to the X.509 user proxy file if one is associated with the job.
 Typically, a user will specify x509userproxy in the submit description file.

-HTCondor provides a method for running jobs to read or write information to or from the submit machine, called “chirp”.
+HTCondor provides a method for running jobs to read or write information to or from the access point, called “chirp”.
 Chirp allows jobs to

 Write to the job ad in the schedd.
-This can be used for long-running jobs to write progress information back to the submit machine, so that a condor_q query will reveal how far along a running job is.
+This can be used for long-running jobs to write progress information back to the access point, so that a condor_q query will reveal how far along a running job is.
 Or, if a job is listening on a network port, chirp can write the port number to the job ad, so that others can connect to this job.

 Read from the job ad in the schedd.
 While most information a job needs should be in input files, command line arguments or environment variables, a job can read dynamic information from the schedd’s copy of the classad.